frabjous/open-guide-typesetting-framework/doc/configuration.md

 Note, however, that the default pandoc template is not set up to use subfields for the "author" metadata item.
 However, non-default pandoc templates can be set up to make use of complex values like these, as described in the [pandoc documentation](https://pandoc.org/MANUAL.html#metadata-blocks).

+For those items listed as `required` which allow multiple values, only the first value will be treated as required.

 ## Other Documentation